NaoiseGaffney/Training/README.md

 ### Persona Summary of the Consumer
 ![Persona Summary](Documentation/persona_summary.png)
-This site is aimed at individuals at age 18 and above, and businessess seeking professional courses and coaching on presentation and communication skills.
+This site is aimed at individuals at age 18 and above, and businesses seeking professional courses and coaching on presentation and communication skills.
 Consumers can view the courses and coaching sessions on offer to select the ones most suitable to their requirements to increase their knowledge, improve their skills and give them the confidence to put the new knowledge and skills to good use.

 ### Strategy Trade-Off
 UX Design is driven by business goals and user needs, and features developed are aligned to these.
 However, each feature requires time and effort, and often time is constrained as is effort as the greater the effort the higher the cost.
 Therefore some features are prioritised or mandatory, while others are optional and developed pending time and ultimately cost.